Ariens Hill in Green Bay’s Titletown District open for tubing

 With weather conditions allowing for ample snow making at Titletown, Ariens Hill is set to officially begin its winter’s tubing season at 4:00 p.m. on Friday, Dec.
 18.

-This year’s tubing hours and admission prices are available at titletown.com/events/recreation/tubing.
+This year’s tubing hours and admission prices are available on their website.
 For the first time this year, Ariens Hill will include three tubing lanes along with social distancing markers in place for guests waiting in line.

 Visitors should note that Titletown has enhanced its COVID-19 protocols to help guests and visitors stay safe.
 Including the required wearing of masks for every person over the age of 2 at all times throughout the park unless actively eating or drinking.
 Which includes while skating and tubing.